neoblades02/tpi-submit-bot/README.md

 # TPI Suitcase Submission Bot

 This project is a comprehensive Node.js bot designed to automate client booking submissions to the TPI Suitcase web portal.
-It runs as an Express server, exposing an API endpoint to receive booking data, and uses Playwright to perform advanced browser automation tasks with complete form processing and webhook integration.
+It runs as an Express server with both **synchronous and asynchronous processing** capabilities, and uses Playwright to perform advanced browser automation tasks with complete form processing and webhook integration.

 ## Features

-- **API-Driven**: Triggered by a `POST` request, making it easy to integrate with services like n8n.
+### Core Capabilities
+- **API-Driven**: Multiple endpoints for different use cases
+- **Synchronous Processing**: `/trigger-bot` - For small datasets (<50 records)
+- **Asynchronous Processing**: `/trigger-bot-async` - For large datasets (100+ records)
+- **Job Management**: Real-time progress tracking, job cancellation, and result retrieval
+- **Batch Processing**: Configurable batch sizes to prevent memory issues and timeouts
+- **No Timeout Issues**: Perfect for Coolify and other cloud platforms with request limits

+### Security & Authentication
-- **Secure Login**: Uses environment variables (`.env` file) to securely handle portal credentials.
+- **Secure Login**: Uses environment variables (`.env` file) to securely handle portal credentials
+- **Production-Ready**: Headless browser with security-hardened configuration
+- **Resource Management**: Memory limits and automatic cleanup

+### Form Processing
 - **Complete Form Automation**:
-  - Navigates to the "Quick Submit" form after login.
+  - Navigates to the "Quick Submit" form after login
-  - Determines "Reservation Title" (`Cruise FIT` or `Tour FIT`) based on booking details.
+  - Sets all bookings as "Tour FIT" (consistent reservation type)
-  - Fills reservation title, booking number, dates, pricing, and commission fields.
+  - Fills reservation title, booking number, dates, pricing, and commission fields
 - **Advanced Client Search**:
-  - Clears secondary customers field to prevent form confusion.
+  - Clears secondary customers field with readonly detection to prevent form confusion.
   - Uses the portal's search popup to find clients by last name.
-  - Creates new clients when not found in search results.
+  - Creates new clients with aggressive dropdown closure and popup cleanup.
+  - Performs F5-style page refresh after client creation to ensure completely clean DOM state.
-  - Restarts form processing after successful client creation.
+  - Restarts form processing after successful client creation with fresh browser environment.
   - Handles "no results found" scenarios with proper error messaging.
   - Selects the correct client from results table or closes popup if not found.
-- **Smart Tour Operator Selection**:
+- **Freeze-Resistant Tour Operator Selection**:
-  - Searches through tour operator dropdown with automatic scrolling.
+  - Multi-method clicking (Standard → Force → JavaScript) for maximum reliability.
-  - Uses enhanced matching logic with exact matches and word boundaries to prevent false positives.
+  - Enhanced matching logic with exact matches and word boundaries to prevent false positives.
+  - Dropdown closure verification and automatic escape key fallback.
   - Handles cases where operator is not found in the system.
-- **Regional and Date Processing**:
+- **Popup-Protected Regional and Date Processing**:
+  - Calendar popup prevention before all field interactions.
-  - Automatically selects "United States" as destination region.
+  - Automatically selects "United States" as destination region with popup protection.
-  - Formats and fills booking start and end dates.
+  - Calendar-safe date filling using direct fill method (no clicking).
-  - Processes package prices and commission amounts.
+  - Robust price and commission field processing with interference prevention.
-- **Submit and Duplicate Workflow**:
+- **Interference-Free Submit and Duplicate Workflow**:
+  - Pre-submission popup clearing to ensure clean submit button access.
   - Uses "Submit and Duplicate" button for form submission.
   - Handles confirmation popup with OK button.
   - Extracts generated invoice numbers from updated reservation titles.